syntax-tree/hast-util-select/readme.md

 *   ‡ — not supported by the underlying algorithm
 *   § — not very interested in writing / including the code for this
 *   ‖ — too new, the spec is still changing
+*   ¶ — requires whole CSS files, not just selectors, to make sense
 *   `:any()` and `:matches()` are renamed to `:is()` in CSS.

 ## Types